-U of T Civil + Mineral Engineering offers students the strengths and resources of two excellent programs.
+U of T's Department of Civil & Mineral Engineering (CivMin) offers students the strengths and resources of two excellent programs.

 Civil engineering focuses on the design, construction and maintenance of structures and infrastructure, from the deepest tunnels to the tallest buildings.

 Students in the Civil Engineering program choose courses in areas like Structural Engineering; Transportation Engineering & Planning; Building Engineering; Geomechanics; and Environmental Engineering.
 In each of these areas, Toronto is a living lab for our students.

 Your work here will prepare you to create solutions that will directly impact quality of life everywhere: rebuilding deteriorating urban infrastructure; creating structures to withstand natural disasters; developing advanced technologies for complex transportation networks; supplying clean water and disposing of waste water; and building alternative energy systems.